RuslanZhuch/Universal-augmented-core-engine/README.md

 I'm experimenting now with c++20 stuff like modules and concepts, and Visual studio's Intellisence still has a lot of bugs.
 It just doesn't work.

 I consider to move from asio-based tcp/ip client to something more lightweight, maybe WinSockets.
-But I with it would be something more cross platform.
+But I wish it would be something more cross platform.

 I try do not use dynamic allocation, so some custom allocators were created.
 They are quite raw right now and not optimized for multithreading.